 Likewise, while other MBPs such as MBCT rest on the same foundations, each course’s intentions and activities are different enough that the prerequisites for each training are specific.
 We also recognize that many come to MBSR teacher training with years of professional and/or clinical experience, including psychology, psychiatry, yoga training, and other forms of holistic or therapeutic work.
 The skills and knowledge in these professional areas may be quite helpful in the MBSR teacher-training pathway, but the quality of personal, experiential, and “human to human” interactions available in the MBSR classroom and training programs is rare.
 The opportunity to investigate one’s own life through the lens of meditation practice, compassion, and wisdom, and within a community of learning unites personal exploration with professional development in a unique way.

-If you haven't yet taken MBSR, go here for information and/or to register for one of our classes.
-If it has been more than 8 years since you took the MBSR course, we strongly recommend that you take it again before applying for MBSR teacher training
+If you haven't yet taken MBSR, you can take it through Brown University.
+If it has been more than 8 years since you took the MBSR course, we strongly recommend that you take it again before applying for MBSR teacher training.

-You can take MBSR through the Mindfulness Center at Brown or from a well-qualified teacher elsewhere as long as the MBSR class fulfills the Standards of Practice and is taught in a live format (online or in-person).
+It can also be taken through the Mindfulness and Health Institute (MHI), a separate entity that works in collaboration with Brown University to offer retreats and other programs.
+Or, you can take courses from a well-qualified teacher elsewhere as long as the MBSR class fulfills the Standards of Practice and is taught in a live format (online or in-person).

 The graduate degree requirement is one avenue of assessing a potential MBSR teacher's level of critical thinking, writing, and speaking skills, a dedication to an area of study, research or professional development separate from mindfulness or meditation experience.